-The board of directors recommends that holders of common stock vote FOR Susan B. Bayh, Gary L. Kaseff, and Patrick M. Walsh, the persons nominated by the board's Corporate Governance and Nominating Committee to be elected by the holders of common stock as directors for terms of three years.
-The board of directors also recommends that holders of common stock vote FOR ratification of Ernst & Young LLP as our independent registered public accountants.
+The board of directors recommends that holders of common stock vote FOR James M. Dubin, Greg A. Nathanson, and Jeffrey H. Smulyan, the persons nominated by the board's Corporate Governance and Nominating Committee to be elected by the holders of common stock as directors for terms of three years.
+The board of directors also recommends that holders of common stock vote FOR approval (in an advisory vote) of the compensation of our named executive officers, and FOR ratification of Ernst & Young LLP as our independent registered public accountants.